This article will explain various email efficiencies you can build into Outlook 2016.

 - Now look to the bottom and start by clicking on the blue links.
 For example, click on the people or public group link:

 - With any of the blue links above, you will need to customize what you want.
-In the case of moving notifications from Moodle, I would suggest adding the email email@example.com in the From box.
+In the case of moving notifications from your online course, I would suggest adding the email email@example.com in the From box.

 Other suggestions for this example would be to add phrases in the specific words in the subject option like: “has completed” or “has updated their submission”.
 Basically, take a look at the emails you get for submission notifications and put in phrases you see in the subject line.